"Education in the faith by the parents should begin in the child’s earliest years."

 No. The Catechesis of the Good Shepherd is an approach to religious education and spiritual formation based on Montessori principles.
-Some programs, including the Greater Sacramento Atrium, place a high priority on fidelity to the Magisterium.
+Some CGS ministries, including CGS - Greater Sacramento, place a high priority on fidelity to the Magisterium.
 At the same time, even many protestant congregations have adopted the CGS approach and modified the materials to reflect their creeds.

 What does it take to adopt the Catechesis of the Good Shepherd in a parish or school?

 Like most things that are worthwhile, adopting CGS requires a significant commitment.
-Most importantly, it requires a substantial time investment on the part of catechists and participating families, as well as a designated space (called an “Atrium”).
-Each of the three levels of catechist certification requires 100 hours of initial training, plus on-going planning and formation.
-(Catechists must be certified in Level 1 before training in Level 2, and certified in Level 2 before training in Level 3.)
-Crafting the many materials for the Atrium requires much time from many people with diverse skills.
-Although there are costs for materials and training, these costs are dramatically reduced in areas like Sacramento where local trainers are available.
+Most importantly, it requires a substantial time investment on the part of catechists and participating families, as well as a designated (though not necessarily dedicated) space.
+Catechist certification for CGS Level 1 (for 3-6 year olds) requires 100 hours of initial training, plus on-going planning and formation.
+Crafting the many materials requires much time from many people with diverse skills.
+Although there are costs for materials and training, these costs are dramatically reduced in dioceses like Sacramento where local trainers are available.
 For more information on what it takes to adopt CGS in a parish setting, click here.

 Does CGS catechist training meet the requirements for Basic Catechist Certification?